 Prior to coming to LCCC, Ficca spent four years at Martin Methodist College in Pulaski, Tenn., where he served as head coach for two seasons.
 In his last season, Ficca led his team to a 20-12 record including a winning record against nationally ranked opponents.
 He was honored as the 2006-2007 TranSouth Conference Coach of the Year.
 As an assistant coach at Martin Methodist, he helped lead the Redhawks to 22 victories, a top-25 national ranking, the TranSouth Conference Tournament championship, and a berth in the NAIA National Tournament.

 Prior to his four seasons in Tennessee, Ficca served as assistant coach at the University of Idaho in 2001-2002.
 From 1998 to 2001, Ficca served as head coach at Treasure Valley Community College in Ontario, Ore.

 Ficca earned his bachelor’s degree in history and master’s degree in sports and recreation management from the University of Idaho.
-Coach Ficca and his wife, Carmen, recently celebrated the first birthday of their daughter, Isabella.
+Coach Ficca and his wife, Carmen, have a daughter, Isabella.

-DeWayne Saulsberry is in his sixth season as assistant men’s basketball coach at Laramie County Community College.
+DeWayne Saulsberry is in his seventh season as assistant men’s basketball coach at Laramie County Community College.